lhayhurst/legacybot/TUTORIAL.md

 ![new-family](assets/screenshots/family-1.png)

+Note that both the family and character commands have a simple "text" mode output.
+Run `.f --text` to see it!

-## Family Notes and Stats
+## Family Attributes and Stats

 Families have a bunch of things you can set on them.
 Let's start by setting their notes using this command: `.f notes "The Citadel is the stronghold of Immortan Joe.
 Joe maintains his control through a loyal corps of War Boys, whom are picked from The Wretched as War Pups and indoctrinated from childhood to believe that Immortan Joe is a god and following his orders will grant them eternal afterlife.
 The War Boys defend the Citadel, escort trade caravans, and scavenge the countryside for useful scrap and slaves."`

 ![new-family-notes](assets/screenshots/family-notes.png)

 Note that you can manipulate all of your Family attributes using this style.
 Run the command `.f --p` and `.f --help` to learn more.
+For example, here's how you add a move: `.f add move "Lords of the Deep"`.

-You can also set your `Reach`, `Grasp`, and `Sleight` statistics using the `.family-stats` command.
+You can also set your `Reach`, `Grasp`, and `Sleight` stats using the `.family-stats` command.
 Here's an example, setting Reach to 1, Grasp to 0 and Sleight to -1. `.fs r=1 s=-1 g=0`

 ![stats](assets/screenshots/stats.png)